ci-fuzz/Use-Case-Playground/README.md

 # CI-Fuzz-Playground

-This project is a fuzzing playground which aims to show different use cases of fuzzing.
+Welcome to the CI-Fuzz Playground!
+This project has been created by Code Intelligence to allow you to learn and explore fuzzing for various use cases and technologies.

 ## What is fuzzing (in a nutshell)?